 3.5.3.
-R-UIM Status Checking (DE910-SC only)
+R-UIM Status Checking (R-UIM only)

-Once the device is turn on, the device start initialization R-UIM part and then the user need to check R-UIM status in order to move next operation such as display possible function or restriction.
+Once the device is turned on, the device starts initialization.
+The user needs to check the R-UIM status in order to move to the next operation such as display possible function or restriction.